agis/mcdetect/README.md

 _mcdetect_ can determine with absolute certainty if any mixed content errors or warnings actually occur on a page.
 It does this by visiting the pages and evaluating their Javascript like a regular browser would do.
+In other words, it _does not report false negatives_.

 It is uses [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome) that shipped with Chrome 59 and the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).